krother/training_and_teaching_methods/planning/goals.md

 Learning goals are your starting point for preparing lessons.
 They differ from a **syllabus**, which is a list of topics.
 Given a syllabus, you can start creating learning goals.

+* A syllabus is not a set of learning goals
+* Set learning goals with Bloom levels in mind (aim higher!).
+* Set learning goals that you can assess.
+* Make your learning goals explicit.
+* Make your goals the students' learning goals, by matching Bloom levels of your goals to your instruction, assignments, review, and assessments.
+* Specific learning outcomes are more easily assessable than broad learning goals.

 ## Example: